TurkeyWorld

 Istanbul Carpet Museum restaurants

-There are several cafés and restaurants in the Fateh area.
-You may relax and enjoy your meals in Istanbul while visiting the Afresh Museum.
-Dishes from a wide variety of ethnicities are represented at each of these eateries.
+Several cafés and restaurants are in the Fateh area.
+You can relax and enjoy your meals in Istanbul while visiting the Afresh Museum.
+Dishes from various ethnicities are represented at each of these eateries.
 Some of the eateries in the area are the Haft Tepe Rooftop Restaurant, Mr. Cook Restaurant, and Mela Asheg Istanbul Outdoor Cafe.

 Istanbul Carpet Museum restaurants